Fundraising Everywhere and Everywhere+

 Email us: email@example.com or firstname.lastname@example.org

-Write to us: Data Protection Officer, 61 Teeling Way, East Wall, Dublin, Ireland D03 PW01
+If you reside in Ireland or any other EU country please write to us: Data Protection Officer, 61 Teeling Way, East Wall, Dublin, Ireland D03 PW01

 If you are unhappy with the way we process your data, you can also make a complaint to the Data Protection Commission, 21 Fitzwilliam Square South, Dublin 2 DO2 RD28